History of civil affairs in the United States Armed Forces: The Balkans

 In Bosnia, CA troops encountered large-scale devastation for the first time since World War II.
 Operations in Bosnia were the first in a European country since World War II.
 AC and RC CA units and individual soldiers truly come into their own.
-For example, an RC CA NCO from New York Transit Authority instrumental in getting the Sarajevo tram line running again, a symbol that the city is returning to something resembling normality.
-Another RC CA NCO from the New England Gas Authority replaced the afro-engineered Sarajevo gas system to get it up and running.
-On the macro-level, an RC O-6 banker in civilian life was instrumental in negotiating loans from the World Bank to Bosnian farmers.
-CMO also worked in areas such as hazardous materials (HAZMAT), unexploded ordnance, elections, cadaver removal, and population movement.
-All of this against a background that prohibited “nation-building.”
+For example, a 411th Civil Affairs Battalion officer from the New York Transit Authority was instrumental in getting the Sarajevo tram line running again, a symbol that the city is returning to something resembling normality.
+Another RC CA NCO from the New England Gas Authority replaced the dilapidated Sarajevo gas system to get it up and running.
+On the macro-level, an RC lieutenant colonel banker in civilian life was instrumental in negotiating loans from the World Bank to Bosnian farmers.
+CMO also worked in areas such as hazardous materials (HAZMAT), unexploded ordnance, cadaver removal and population movement.
+A three-man team from the 411th CA created a cobbled-together communications system that provided the only link from the western part of the country that allowed election results to reach the capital.
+All of this was against a background that prohibited “nation-building".
 The most far-reaching impact of the recent CA operations in Bosnia is the formation by other countries of units with CA-like missions, thereby decreasing the burden on U.S. CA forces.